-Log basic information such as executi... ▼

-Log basic information such as execution time, rc, connection id, etc..

-Log all the information as LGSYS = 0 and SYSUSER and SYSINFO information.

-Log all the information as LGSYS = 1 and SYSTEM memory information if detectable.
+Log basic information: execution time, 👻 Log basic information: execution time, rc, connection id, etc. Log LGSYS=0 plus SYSUSER and SYSINFO information Log LGSYS=1 plus SYSTEM memory information if detectable

-- Log basic information such as execution time, rc, connection id, etc... - Log all the information as the above setting (DB_LGSYS=0) and SYSUSER and SYSINFO information - Log all the information as the above two settings (DB_LGSYS=1) and SYSTEM memory information if detectable
+- Log basic information such as execution time, rc, connection id, etc.. - Log all the information as the above setting (DB\LGSYS=0) and SYSUSER and SYSINFO information - Log all the information as the above two settings (DB\LGSYS=1) and SYSTEM memory information if detectable